cwarden45/DTC_Scripts/My_Veritas_WGS/README.md

 ```
 Run `python vcf_to_bed.py --help` for more information.

--You should probably also filter putative deletions based upon coverage in order to reduce false positives.
+- You should probably also filter putative deletions based upon coverage in order to reduce false positives.
 I've provided a script to accomlish this:

 ```
 python DEL_cov_filter.py --bed=[LUMPY_DEL.bed|DELLY_DEL.bed]